-- Coaches are permitted to approach the line on request of the athlete if permitted by the range official. - Coaches are allowed to signal the athlete by non-verbal means. - If the loader assistant is a coach, they must ask permission from the Range Official before speaking with the athlete on the firing line.
+- Verbal coaching during training and preparation time is permitted, but such coaching must not disturb other athletes.
+Coaches are permitted to approach the line on request of the athlete if permitted by the range official. - During Competition, coaches are permitted to approach the Firing Line only following a specific request by their athlete(s) and a member of the Competition Jury permits this request. - Coaches are allowed to signal the athlete by non-verbal means. - If the loader assistant is a coach, they must ask permission from the Range Official before speaking with the athlete on the firing line.